publicdocs/uscode/assets/md/titles/usc06/us/usc/t6/ch1/schIV/ptE/m__us_usc_t6_s278.md

         The Secretary shall establish, not later than 60 days after the effective date of this chapter, an advisory committee (in this section referred to as the “Technology Advisory Committee”) to assist the Secretary in—

-            (A) establishing the tracking system under subsection (a) of this section; and
+            (A) establishing the tracking system under subsection (a); and

-            (B) conducting the study under subsection (b) of this section.
+            (B) conducting the study under subsection (b).

             The Technology Advisory Committee shall be established after consultation with the Committees on the Judiciary of the House of Representatives and the Senate.

         (2) __Composition__

-            The Technology Advisory Committee shall be composed of representatives from high technology companies capable of establishing and implementing the system in an expeditious manner, and representatives of persons who may use the tracking system described in subsection (a) of this section and the online filing system described in subsection (b)(1) of this section.
+            The Technology Advisory Committee shall be composed of representatives from high technology companies capable of establishing and implementing the system in an expeditious manner, and representatives of persons who may use the tracking system described in subsection (a) and the online filing system described in subsection (b)(1).

 ([Pub.
 L. 107–296, title IV, § 461][/us/pl/107/296/s461], Nov.
 25, 2002, [116 Stat.
 2202][/us/stat/116/2202].)